 4. Who is to blame for a defective tire?

-If the tire was fine when it was sold to the user, someone else may be liable for a tire-related accident.
-This could include:
+If the tire was fine when it was sold to you, someone else may be liable for a tire-related accident.
+This could include a:

 - Tire repair shop;